 I received the word pairs: fresh/expiring and community/ individual.
 These pairs were constraints that allowed me to explore a breadth of ideas.
 Some examples included augmented reality cooking classes to smart countertops to personal assistants.

 We tested our three paper prototypes with six users and asked each participant to think aloud as they completed their assigned tasks.

 At the beginning of each test, we asked the user to describe their current behavior around food waste.
 All six users mentioned that they would often waste food and felt “bad” or “guilty” about it, but they didn’t know what else to do with expiring foods.

-This flow outlines Rye’s onboarding scenario and highlights key features such as the user's inventory and recommended recipes.
+This flow outlines Rye’s onboarding scenario and highlights key features such as the inventory and recommended recipes.

 This flow outlines an instance when Alexa has “low confidence” in an ingredient because it was either purchased a long time ago, has not been used in awhile, or has expired.